megitpl/fritter-backend/README.md

 ## Starter Code

-This starter code implements users (with login/sessions), freets, and feeds so that you may focus on implementing your own design ideas.
+  This starter code implements users (with login/sessions), and freets so that you may focus on implementing your own design ideas.

 The project is structured as follows: